Jeri Lynne Johnson

-Jeri Lynne Johnson is an African-American female conductor.
-She is the Founder and Artistic Director of the Black Pearl Chamber Orchestra, a professional ensemble in Philadelphia.
+Jeri Lynne Johnson (born 1972) is an African-American female conductor.
+She is the Founder and artistic director of the Black Pearl Chamber Orchestra, a professional ensemble in Philadelphia.

 Childhood and education

 Johnson started piano lessons at the age of four.
 Her interest in orchestral literature and creating large-scale music beyond the piano developed after attending a performance of a Beethoven Symphony when she was seven years old.

 She lived in several places during her youth, attended two high schools and graduated her senior year in Scottsdale, Arizona.
 Although Johnson did not have a formal music education in school, she had outside piano teachers.
 She then went on to study at Wellesley College in 1993 where she received a bachelor's degree in music and religion.
 At this all female school, she was inspired by women graduates such as Hillary Clinton and Madeleine Albright.
 She later received a master's degree in music history and music theory from the University of Chicago.